 Monitoring point 1 – Baseline

-This location will give insights in the amount of microplastics within the effluent; after the wastewater has been treated.
+The baseline location was chosen to be able to identify the volume of microplastics within the effluent immediately after the wastewater has been treated.

 Monitoring point 2 – The effect

-This location will give insights in the presence of microplastics just before the Bubble Barrier.
-We expect a higher concentration of microplastics, because the Bubble Barrier creates a circular current on the surface of the effluent.
+The second location allowed the consortium to assess the presence of microplastics in the water just before it reached the Bubble Barrier.
+We would expect to see a higher concentration of microplastics at this point, because the Bubble Barrier creates a circular current, pushing plastics to the surface.

 Monitoring point 3 – The result

-This location will give insights in the presence of microplastics just after the Bubble Barrier.
-We expect a lower concentration of microplastics compared to monitoring point 2.
+The final location assessed the presence of microplastics in the water just after it had passed through the Bubble Barrier.
+We would expect a lower concentration of microplastics compared to monitoring point 2.